YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Yoot Saito:** He proposed the desktop computer concept right?

 **Alan Kay:** Yes, you never know who was the first.
-You know, I show in here Wes Clark's LINC machine was maybe the first.
+You know, I show in here Wes Clark's LINC Machine was maybe the first.
 Ivan Sutherland, we think of that as being the first time of something like personal computing.
 Here is the LINC.
-So that was a desk top machine as well and that was 1962.
+So that was a desktop machine as well and that was 1962.

 **Yoot Saito:** The year I was born.